 Advertisement

 What’s the controversy?

-The Harry Potter TV series has not been released yet but it’s already been plagued with a few controversies.
+The Harry Potter TV series has not been released yet, but it’s already been plagued with a few controversies.

-For starters, many fans have questioned why the series is being made so soon after the film adaptations were released – the final Harry Potter film came out only 14 years ago in 2011.
+For starters, many fans have questioned why the series is being made so soon after the film adaptations were released – as aforementioned, the final Harry Potter film came out only 14 years ago in 2011.

+Advertisement